enasequence/read_docs/retrieval/programmatic-access/taxon-api.rst

 For a report of all records associated with a taxon, you can use the `Discovery Portal API <https://www.ebi.ac.uk/ena/portal/api/>`_.
-This API can provide a table of record counts as well as provide a list of record IDs and descriptions when provided a 'result type'.
+This API can provide a table of record counts as well as provide a list of record IDs and descriptions when provided a 'result' data type.

-For example, to provide a report of all records that link to the 'ant fungus garden metagenome' taxon, we could provide the Portal API with the taxon ID using the 'links/taxon' endpoint.
+For example, to provide a report of all records that link to the 'ant fungus garden metagenome' taxon, we could provide the Portal API with the tax ID using the 'links/taxon' endpoint.
 This can be in tsv or json format:

 .. code-block:: bash